idsc-frazzoli/gpu_lock/README.md

 - If another user created the lock and the "owner" process PID is dead, the old lockfile will be removed and you will create a new lockfile.
 - In all other cases you will not be allowed to create a lockfile and a RumtimeError will be raised.

+Since we cannot be sure that all users will immidately be using this library we use a python wrapper to parse GPU utilization from nvidia-smi and only acquire a lock on GPUs which are not busy.

 ## Lockfiles
 Lockfiles are just JSON files that contain information such as your username and the time you created the lock.
 For example:
 ``` json